CurveDocs/curve-resources/docs/crvusd/liquidations.md

 ## **Hard-Liquidation**

 **Soft-liquidation turns into Hard-liquidation when health is 0%**.
-In Hard-liquidation the borrower keeps their borrowed assets (normally crvUSD) but loses their collateral.
+In Hard-liquidation the borrower keeps their borrowed assets (normally crvUSD) but loses their collateral, the process is detailed [here](loan-concepts.md#hard-liquidations).

 **Hard-liquidation does not trigger at the bottom of the Soft-liquidation range, it only relies on health**.
 A user can have all their collateral fully converted to their borrowed asset and be below the Soft-liquidation range if they manage their health carefully.